Privacy Policy

 Employees or potential employees

-If you are employed by NextGen, or are seeking employment with us, we may collect and hold personal information about you in connection with your employment.
-This information may include your name, date of birth, contact information, and any other information you provide; or provided on your behalf, as part of our induction and compliance processes, including work history and details of background checks.
+If you apply for a role with us or are employed by us, we may collect personal and sensitive information to manage recruitment and employment.
+This information may include your name, date of birth, contact information, and any other information you provide, or is provided on your behalf, as part of our induction and compliance processes, including work history and details of background checks.

 The Privacy Act provides a number of exemptions for conduct undertaken with respect to employee records.
 We may from time to time make use of such exemptions, where we determine it is warranted to do so.